-Contractors • Subcontractors • Architects • Engineers • Owners • Developers • Suppliers • Lenders • Project Coordinators • Credit Managers • Liability Insurers • Brokers • Lawyers wanting to develop expertise in the field of Construction Contract Law • Municipal, Provincial & Federal Agencies that engage Contractors for Public Contracts
+Contractors • Subcontractors • Architects • Engineers • Owners • Developers • Suppliers • Lenders • Project Coordinators • Credit Managers • Liability Insurers • Brokers • Lawyers wanting to develop expertise in Construction Contract Law • Municipal, Provincial & Federal Agencies that engage Contractors for Public Contracts

 Overall rating of this course by its previous attendees!

 Almost all of EPIC's seminars and webinars offer :